 North Dakota Becomes First State to Protect Special Needs Babies in the Womb

 The state of North Dakota has been making a lot of headlines lately.
-In 2012 we became the second top oil-producing state in the nation and this year we were dubbed "the freest state in the U.S."
+In 2012 we became the second top oil-producing state in the nation and this year we were dubbed "the freest state in the nation."

-At one time, North Dakota was known for it desolation, its frigid winters and low population.
+At one time, North Dakota was known for its desolation, its frigid winters and low population.
 Most people probably had a hard time finding North Dakota on a map.
 I don't think that's quite the case anymore.
 People are flocking to North Dakota for jobs.
 Our state has one of the soundest economies in the country.
 But even before all of our new-found popularity, I was a proud North Dakotan when it wasn't cool to be one.

 And now, in light of recent events in our legislature, I am even more proud to be from this great state!
 The senate and house passed some of the most pro-life bills ever and Governor Jack Dalrymple signed them into law!

 You might wonder why I'm talking about this on my blog, a place I usually write about what's going on with Faith and our world of special-needs parenting.
-But one of the bills passed and signed by Governor Jack Dalrymple is very near and dear to my heart - not because it protects unborn babies but it goes further than that.
+But one of the bills passed and signed by Governor Jack Dalrymple is very near and dear to my heart - not because it protects unborn babies, but it goes further than that.
 This bill prevents the discrimination of a baby in the womb due to their sex or a genetic abnormality.
 In other words, it helps protect special needs babies still in the womb.

 HB1305: Bans abortions that are done only to eliminate a fetus with genetic abnormalities, or because the fetus is of a different sex than the parent desires.
 A doctor who does an abortion for either of those reasons could be guilty of a misdemeanor, with a maximum penalty of a year in jail and a $2,000 fine.
 Approved in House, 64-27, on Feb.
 8; approved in Senate, 27-15, on March 15.

-There are so many arguments that are for terminating a pregnancy when the baby is known to have some sort of defect.
-And with modern technology and the testing that can be done, ending the life of a baby who would be born with special needs is becoming more and more prevalent.
 In fact, 90 percent of babies who test positive for Down Syndrome are aborted.
 That is 9 out of 10 babies.
 Other abnormalities that can be found while the baby is in utero include congenital heart defects, spina bifida, cystic fibrosis, and trisomy 18.
 And many times, these babies are aborted as well.

 I often wonder if disorders such as autism, depression, anxiety, asthma, allergies, sensory processing disorder and other issues could be detected in the womb, would these babies also be in danger of being killed before getting a shot at life?

 Can you imagine what we as Americans would say if a parent killed their two-year-old child because they were just diagnosed with autism?
 Or their two-day old baby who was found to have hypoplastic left heart syndrome?
 We would cry out for justice.
 We would demand that the parent who just killed their child be sentenced to prison.
 We would hate that parent and be completely befuddled by their actions.
-"How could a parent kill their own child," we would ask.
+"How could a parent kill their own child?" we would ask.

 Most Americans in this day and age recognize that it is wrong and even unlawful to discriminate against people with disabilities.
 Did you hear the story of the young boy with Down Syndrome who was at a restaurant with his family and a customer at another table was saying mean things about the little boy?
 The waiter refused to wait on that customer because of his derogatory remarks towards the little boy.
 The waiter was hailed a hero for his actions.

 How can this be, I wonder?
-That it is heroic to stand up for a child with special needs when they are out of the womb but it is perfectly acceptable to kill a special needs baby in the womb?
+That it is heroic to stand up for a child with special needs when they are out of the womb, but it is perfectly acceptable to kill a special needs baby in the womb?

 I know it is because people think a woman has a right to do so because it is her body.
 But it is also because of this type of mentality: